Pentagram Rigidity for Centrally Symmetric Octagons: Cylinders in the Positive Part

-\begin{enumerate} \item We prove the $L_+$ is bounded in $\R^4$. \item We analyse the ends of $G$-curve in ${\cal X\/}_+$ and show that every $G$-curve intersects $\cal U$.
-Later in the chapter, we show more strongly that each $G$-curve of $L_+$ intersects $\cal U$ exactly once, and transversely. \item We use the intersection property to prove that ${\cal X\/}_+$ is connected. \item We show that $L_+ \cap {\cal U\/}$ consists of the {\it nice loop\/} from Step 2 of the outline in \S \ref{OUTLINE} and perhaps finitely many extra loops.
-Using the continuity, transversality, and the connectivity of ${\cal X\/}_+$ we conclude that the number of extra loops is independent of the choice of level set. \item We exhibit a choice of parameter values for which there are no extra loops.
-Hence $L_+ \cap \cal U$ is just the nice loop. \item Since $L_+$ is foliated by $G$-curves, each of which intersects $\cal U$ once, we see that $L_+$ is homeomorphic to the product of an open interval with $L_+ \cap \cal U$.
-This latter set is a loop.
-Hence $L_+$ is a cylinder. \end{enumerate}
+\begin{enumerate} \item In \S \ref{boundedL} we prove the $L_+$ is bounded in $\R^4$. \item In \S \ref{class} we classify the accumulation points of $L_+$ in $\R^4-{\cal X\/}_+$. \item In \S \ref{flow} we combine a monotonicity idea related to Lemma \ref{strip} with the classification from \S \ref{class} to prove that each $G$-curve intersects $\cal U$ exactly once.
+We use this property to prove that ${\cal X\/}_+$ is path connected. \item In \S \ref{closelook} we show that $L_+ \cap {\cal U\/}$ is a finite union of closed loops.
+We then use a homotopy argument to that in fact $L_+ \cap {\cal U\/}$ is just the nice loop from Step 2.
+The key idea is that because {\it every single level set\/} is smooth and the relevant intersections with $\cal U$ are compact, there is no way for the topology to change as we move around in ${\cal X\/}_+$. \end{enumerate} Since $L_+$ is foliated by $G$-curves, each of which intersects $\cal U$ once, we see that $L_+$ is homeomorphic to the product of an open interval with the loop $L_+ \cap \cal U$.
+Hence $L_+$ is a cylinder.